 A neuroscience-based protocol to stop dopamine scrolling in the moment

 Willpower is least reliable when you are worn out, stressed, or emotionally loaded.
 The protocol that works starts where the urge actually lives: physiology first, meaning second, and behavior third.
+Multiple brain regions contribute to this process through synchronized neural firing patterns that emerge during both resting and.

 The goal is not ever to use your phone again.
 The goal is to interrupt dopamine scrolling early, then meet the underlying need with a cleaner reward.